mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session, providing a strong security layer before any user profiles are accessible.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards and penalties.
 -   **Character Progression:** Users earn Experience Points (XP) to gain Ranks, from Novice to Grandmaster.
 -   **Secure Admin Login:** The Donegeon Master account is always protected by a password, even when switching users, to prevent unauthorized access.